openannotation/annotator-wordpress/README.md

 # Annotator plugin for Wordpress

-Adds inline annotations to Wordpress using the amazing [Annotator](http://github.com/okfn/annotator) widget (by Open Knowledge Foundation).
+Adds inline annotations to Wordpress using the [Annotator](http://github.com/okfn/annotator) widget (by the Open Knowledge Foundation).

 ## Features

 - Includes the Annotator JavaScript code and its third party party dependencies (i.e. `jquery.js`, and `json2.js`) into the currently active theme (no HTML editing needed).
-- Provides the option to configure the annotable content area from the Wordpress settings page.
+- Offers the option to configure the annotable content area from the Wordpress settings page.
-- Provides blog administrators with the option to decide whether to display only authenticated users' annotations or also the one made by anonymous users.
+- Provides blog administrators with the option to decide whether to display only authenticated users' annotations or also annotations made by anonymous users.
 - Provides a rudimentary regular expressions' based mechanism for configuring in what pages/blog sections the Annotator widget should be included.

 ## Requirements